Tricia Crisafulli

 TallGrass Writers Guild - Open Mics, Readings, & Anthologies

 TallGrass Writers Guild is a Chicago-based independent, nonprofit arts organization serving writers at all levels of development.
 For 30 years, TWG has provided local, regional, national, and international performance and publication opportunities.
+TWG is a 501-3-C nonprofit literary organization.
+Entry fees, merchandise, member fees and donations are tax-deductible.

-Performance Opportunities — Chicago's Most Supportive Open Mic for 30 Years
+Performance/Entertainment Opportunities — Chicago's Most Supportive Open Mic for 30 Years

 TallGrass Writers Guild will resume providing these performance opportunities once it is safe to do so: